Temporary closure of the pathway

 The pathway will connect through the future Parks District of LeBreton Flats.
 It will provide access to the future Capital park, active park and urban playground areas in the Parks and Public Realm Strategy of the LeBreton Flats Master Concept Plan.

 The existing and surrounding area is a brownfield site which contains contaminated soils, including a former municipal landfill.
-As part of the pathway construction, soils will be replaced in the slow zone to remediate that area.
+As part of this project, we replaced soils in the slow zone to remediate the area.

 Remediation of the remaining soils will be undertaken when the area is developed to its ultimate use, with new parks and public realm surrounding the pathways.
 Until that time, fencing and landscaping will be used to keep people on the pathway.

-During the 2021 winter season, Segment 2 of the future pathway alignment will be groomed as part of the SJAM winter trail as a pilot project.
-Future approaches to winter maintenance will be determined based on public consultation and the 2021 pilot project.
+During the 2021 winter season, the pathway will again be groomed as part of the Kichi Sibi Winter Trail.
+Future approaches to winter maintenance will be determined based on public consultation and the ongoing pilot project.